Risbern21/Image-Processor/README.md

 # Image Processor

-### This app let you add/upload images to it and edit them as you wish
+### You can add/upload images to it and edit them as you wish

+## Features it provides
+- Cropping image
+- Rotate an image
+- Resize image
+- Flipping an image
+- Mirroring an image
+- Adding filters : Sepia, Grayscale, Invert

 ## To clone this repo simply:
 ```
 git clone "git@github.com:Risbern21/Image-Processor.git"
 ```

-## Features it provides
-- Cropping image
-- Adding Filters
-- Rotate an image
-- Resize image